robertostrabelli/notscape-composer/README.md

 ### Advice

-Avoid messing up the timeline.php, 001.php, 002.php and 003.php files
+Avoid messing up the timeline.php, 001.php and 003.php files.
 I recommend maintaining and using the about.php, follow.php, copyright.php, search.php and privacy.php pages. index.php also is critic.

 ## Help me
 This is my first public code on Github and I'm a beginner.
 If you see something wrong, please, <a rel="me" href="https://imvegan.fyi/@roberto">tell me</a>.